pmckeown/testing-for-supportability-article/README.md

 code is **Supportable**.

 ## We Are All Testers
-Throughout this article I will refer to testers not as a profession, but as the person performing a sotware verification activity.
+Throughout this article I will refer to testers not as a profession, but as the person performing a software verification activity.
 She or he may well be a Developer, a Security Consultant, a Technical Analyst or a Tester, the point is that all people involved in the production of code should in the business of quality assurance - we are all testers.